Jump to main content

 “I would get up at five in the morning to do sports, then I would spend the whole day with the baby and doing the housework, and when my husband came in the evening and took the baby, I started studying.
 Without his support, none of this would have happened.
 Well, I’m a bit tired now,” she adds with a laugh.

-During her Executive MBA programme at Corvinus-MSM-Seed, she learned the most from case studies and simulation exercises, and from her classmates from a wide variety of industry sectors.
+During her Executive MBA programme at Corvinus-MSM-Maastricht University, she learned the most from case studies and simulation exercises, and from her classmates from a wide variety of industry sectors.

-When we asked what she thinks are the aspects to consider before starting the Corvinus-MSM-Seed Executive MBA programme, Eszter immediately mentioned the time and energy invested, which she believes cannot be spared, but should not be spared either.
+When we asked what she thinks are the aspects to consider before starting the Corvinus-MSM-Maastricht University Executive MBA programme, Eszter immediately mentioned the time and energy invested, which she believes cannot be spared, but should not be spared either.

 “This programme is far from just about the one weekend a month when we meet in person.
 On the one hand, we have to prepare for these occasions, and on the other hand, we are given a lot of group tasks, which we can typically do after work, in the evenings, with our group mates.
 I think that if you don’t put enough time and effort into this programme, you’re screwing yourself and others, because that’s how you get the most out of it,” she explains.

-Apply now for the Corvinus-MSM-Seed Executive MBA programme until 6 September!
+Apply now for the Corvinus-MSM-Maastricht University Executive MBA programme until 6 September!

 Copied to clipboard